Jiaying-Wu/COVID-19.github.io/README.md

 Link to the flex dashboard: <https://jiaying-wu.github.io/COVID-19.github.io/>

-This image is the flex dashboard at data version 48:
+This image below is the flex dashboard with data version 48, current data version is 50.

 ![](image/COVID19_flexdashboard_initial_version.png)